 Wrestling with my thoughts

-Wrestling conjours up a number of images - from muscular types in lycra to Jacob wresting with the Angel in Genesis 32.
+Wrestling conjures up a number of images - from muscular types in lycra to Jacob wrestling with the Angel in Genesis 32.
 But for many people who live with mental health problems, wresting is an everyday experience.
 Sometimes you win, sometimes you pin the thoughts down, somethings you are up against the ropes and the ref is counting down...

 In this new book from IVP, Dr Sharon Hastings [a medical doctor who has a diagnosis of schizoaffective disorder] writes about her experiences, how the illness has changed her whole life and how her faith is core to how she thinks and lives.

 You can watch a short video from Sharon below and further down are some commendations about the book and her biography.
 You can buy the book from InterVarsity Press here: ivpbooks.com/wrestling-with-my-thoughts

 ‘Extraordinary… a story of incredible humbling, and one about accepting the life God has for us, no matter if it’s the one we expected or not.’
 Ruth van den Broek